forbesg/forbes-metalsmith/src/index.md

 ---
 title: Home
-description: Forbes Gray is a freelance Web Developer from Edinburgh, Scotland - This is his homepage
+description: My name is Forbes Gray.
+I am a Web Developer from Edinburgh, Scotland.
+  This is a Personal Website with a little bit of information about how I got in to Web Development and some examles of my work.
 permalink: false
 layout: home.hbs
 profile: images/forbes-profile.jpg